ghostwords/nova/README.md

 Deploy to staging server(s):

-`ansible-playbook ansible/site.yaml -i ansible/staging --ask-vault-pass --ask-become-pass --tags deploy`
+`ansible-playbook ansible/site.yaml -i ansible/staging --ask-become-pass --tags deploy`

 Actually ...
 The same server is currently used for staging and production domains, but we vary the domain variable in the inventory.